 Food and Agriculture Organization of the United Nations (FAO) released the Agroecology Knowledge Hub (AKH) in November 2016.
 The site can be accessed by visiting http://www.fao.org/agroecology/en.
 The site includes profiles of people and initiatives working on agroecology.If you would like to have an innovative farmer or particular success story resulting from your project featured on the AKH, please contact Renee.VanDis@fao.org.
 Guidance for compiling such a profile is available in the AKH document “Guidelines Agroecology Profiles”

-The FAO and CCRP: an update on a fruitful collaboration, with focus on a practical tool for agroecological assessment The CCRP is delighted to collaborate with the FAO on advancing agroecology (AE).
-Since 2015, CCRP has provided grant support to the FAO that with a main focus on supporting the development of the FAO’s Agroecology […]
+FAO and CCRP Collaboration Focuses on a Practical Tool for Agroecological Assessment CCRP is delighted to collaborate with the Food and Agriculture Organization of the United Nations (FAO) on advancing agroecology (AE).
+Since 2015, the CCRP’s grant support to the FAO has supported the development of the FAO’s Agroecology Knowledge Hub website.
+Its support also allowed the […]

 Source: Edmundo Barrios, FAO Agroecology team: Claire Nicklin, CCRP-Andes regional team; Ric Coe, Statistics for Sustainable Development and CCRP’s Research Methods Support team; and Ernesto Mendes, U of Vermont.
 Editor: Rebecca Nelson.